The web content

 of which no data are available.
 [Boas 1908]

-In other words, culture plays a big role in how people have or don't have tiger bells is simply
+In other words, culture plays a big role in how

+out why people have or don't have tiger bells is simply

-to do a little good ethnography, as the original poster sought in
+to do a little good ethnography, as the original poster

-unsound and usually untestable speculations
+out the unsound and usually untestable speculations

 comment: While the needle boxes were all unique products

 produced for certain ethnic groups which had a continuous

 demand for these bells because of religious or other

 by the way, I have seen these bells in Indonesia: